ETrace: Firearms trace summary report

 In addition to seeing the most recent trace results on the home page, users can select views of any or all of their trace results by going to the Search for Trace Results screen.

 eTrace's analytical tool allows the user to perform both quick searches or detailed, multilayered searches from trace data.
 For example, a typical search can be for all persons with the same last name or who used identical identification when purchasing firearms.
 A multilayered search might involve purchasers of a specific caliber of firearm who show a place of birth in a specific foreign country.

 eTrace's referral list identifies other departments and agencies with information in common and provides the contact information for their linked traces.
 A referral list is included in every trace result.
-Specifically, if a department's firearms trace has a purchaser and/or possessor who match by date of birth and name, or a firearms licensee, and/or a recovery location in common, this list will display the name and contact information for the other department or agency.
-This remarkable resource can make departments with common points able to work together if warranted.
+Specifically, if a department's firearms trace has a purchaser and/or possessor who match by date of birth and name, or a firearms licensee, and/or a recovery location in common, the list will display the name and contact information for the other department or agency.
+This resource can make departments with common points able to work together if warranted.